Bishop Dr. Cliff Morris

 I am a double alumnus of the Florida Agricultural and Mechanical University (FAMU) in Tallahassee, Florida where I majored in both Mathematics and Mathematics Education.
 I have doctorates in both Theology and Mathematics Education from the United Bible College and Seminary (Orlando, Florida) and the University of South Florida (Tampa, Florida), respectively.

 I am presently assisting in building people in Cape Town, South Africa through a company (trust) I have jointly organized/founded named Volunteer Educational Support 4 Africa (www.ves4a.org).
-I assist annually with VOSH (Volunteer Optometric Services to Humanity) through primarily a joint missions program with the Winter Park Presbyterian Church.
-I have traveled to Manaus, Brazil, Yungay, Peru, Simileu-Silvania, Romania, Yeguario, Paraguay, Jigjiga, Ethiopia, Greece, Turkey, Ghana, West Africa, Israel, Cameroon, West Africa, and Arequipa, Peru to name a few places.
-More information about my work may be found at www.elbetheltemple.org.
+I assist annually with VOSH (Volunteer Optometric Services to Humanity) through primarily a joint missions program of the Winter Park Presbyterian Church.
+I have traveled to Manaus, Brazil (2002), Yungay, Peru (2003, 2005), Simileu-Silvania, Romania (2005), Yeguario, Paraguay (2005), Jigjiga, Ethiopia (2006), Greece & Turkey (2006), Ghana, West Africa (2007), Israel (2007 & 2009), and Arequipa, Peru (2008) to name a few places.
+My weekly Sunday schedule may be found on the EL Bethel Temple website.

 I Really Enjoy Teaching!